Night Must Fall (1937 film): Reception

 The film was a critical but not a financial success.
-The New York Daily News said Robert Montgomery's performance "lifts the MGM actor out of the lower brackets, where he has slipped because of shoddy material, into an eminent position among the top-notchers of Hollywood players."
-The newspaper Variety proclaimed that "the appearance of Montgomery in a part which is the antithesis of his pattern may be art, but it's not box office."
-Louis B. Mayer personally supervised the making of a trailer which preceded the film, warning filmgoers of its "experimental nature."
+The New York Daily News wrote that Robert Montgomery's performance "lifts the MGM actor out of the lower brackets, where he has slipped because of shoddy material, into an eminent position among the top-notchers of Hollywood players."
+Variety proclaimed that "the appearance of Montgomery in a part which is the antithesis of his pattern may be art, but it's not box office."
+Louis B. Mayer personally supervised the making of a trailer that preceded the film, warning filmgoers of its "experimental nature."

-Writing for Night and Day in 1937, Graham Greene gave the film a poor review, describing it as a "pretentious little murder play [] made [into] a long dim film".
-Greene comments that the main problem with the film is that it is directed "like an early talky [...] no more than a photographed stage play".
+Writing for Night and Day in 1937, Graham Greene gave the film a poor review, describing it as a "pretentious little murder play...a long dim film".
+Greene comments that the main problem with the film is that it is directed "like an early talky...no more than a photographed stage play".

 Box office

 The film grossed a total (domestic and foreign) of $1,015,000: $550,000 from the US and Canada and $465,000 elsewhere.
 It made a profit of $40,000.